beneath-hq/beneath/docs/contributing/01-project-structure.md

 Beneath aims to use a single git repository (monorepo) for all core code.
 Hopefully that makes it easier to manage dependencies and get a full view of development.

-Checkout the git repo with: `git clone https://gitlab.com/_beneath/beneath-core.git`
+Checkout the git repo with: `git clone https://gitlab.com/beneath-hq/beneath.git`

-Client libraries (i.e. language-specific libraries that read from and write to Beneath) should go in separate repositories.
-As an example, see the [Python client library](https://gitlab.com/_beneath/beneath-python).
+Client libraries (i.e. language-specific libraries that read from and write to Beneath) are found in the `clients/` directory.
+As an example, see the [Python client library](https://gitlab.com/beneath-hq/beneath/-/tree/master/clients/python).

 ## Core components

-The entire system is implemented in Go with the exception of the frontend, which is implemented in TypeScript (and React).
+The entire system is implemented in Go with the exception of the frontend, which is implemented in TypeScript (and React), and the client libraries, which are implemented for a variety of different languages.

-The system spans multiple separate executable services, namely:
+The core system spans multiple separate executable services, namely:

 - The **control server** (found in `control/`), which manages users, projects, streams, etc. It exposes a GraphQL API and is backed by Postgres and Redis.
 - The **task queue** (found in `control/taskqueue/`), which executes background jobs issued by the control server.